Wallerawang railway station: Heritage listing

-As of 10 December 2002, Wallerawang station and yard group is a major railway junction with excellent examples of buildings from a range of periods, all in good condition and in use.
+As of 10 December 2002, Wallerawang station and yard group is a railway junction with a few examples of buildings from a range of periods, all in good condition and in use.
 The main station building is the best surviving example of a two-storey residence/station and a rare example in stone.
 The awning is an unusual one-off structure indicating the importance of the location with the need for additional shelter.
 The on-platform signal box is a rare surviving example of a large brick and timber box in good condition.
 The yard structures including the residences, goods shed and signal box are all good examples of various building types and remain as remnants of a larger facility.
 As a group the site has very high heritage significance.

 Wallerawang railway station was listed on the New South Wales State Heritage Register on 2 April 1999 having satisfied the following criteria.

 The place possesses uncommon, rare or endangered aspects of the cultural or natural history of New South Wales.

 This item is assessed as historically rare.
 This item is assessed as scientifically rare.
 This item is assessed as arch. rare.
 This item is assessed as socially rare.